Ajpantuso/homelab/README.md

 - Should verify signatures and checksums wherever possible
 - Should record download timestamps and compare against last-modified header
 - Should add local tmp dir
-- Add Gitea Helm Chart https://about.gitea.com/ (Move this to infra later)
-- Try out Tekton https://tekton.dev/docs/ and integrate with Gitea (to replace flux)
 - Decide if VM's should run directly on hypervisor or if hypervisors should run kube + kubevirt
 - Add ansible role for hypervisors
 - Add PVC backups